Ordered Patch Theory

 We establish the bound for the rate-distortion function:

-Proposition (general lower bound and equality criterion).
+Proposition (general lower bound and equality criterion, v3.6.6 — optimal-decoder reading).

-For any encoder p(z\mid x), let D:=\mathbb E[d_h(X,Z)].
+For any encoder p(z\mid x) paired with the optimal decoder \hat{p}^*_z of §1.3, let D:=\mathbb E[d_h(X,\hat{p}^*_Z)].
 Then I(X;Z)=E_{T,h}(\nu)-D+I(X;Z\mid Y).
 Consequently, R_{T,h}(D)\ge E_{T,h}(\nu)-D. For compact finite reproduction alphabets where continuity guarantees the infimum over encoders is attained, equality at a given distortion D holds if and only if there exists an encoder achieving that distortion with I(X;Z\mid Y)=0.
 For deterministic encoders Z=g(X), this is equivalent to H(Z\mid Y)=0.

 At zero distortion, the minimal sufficient statistic S_h achieves R_{T,h}(0)=I(X;S_h)=H(S_h).
 Note that this H(S_h) zero-distortion rate sits strictly above the lower bound E_{T,h} in general.
 The difference is the non-negative gap H(S_h) - E_{T,h} = H(S_h|Y).
 This gap physically represents structural ‘stored information’ in the past that the future window alone fails to recover.
 Equality holding at zero distortion (H(S_h|Y)=0) is a highly degenerate case generically false for complex processes.